DanielHC16/portia-compiler/lexer-backend/README.md

 ## FSA Compliance

-The lexer is 100% compliant with FSA specifications from `portia-td/portia_fsa.md`:
+The lexer is 100% compliant with FSA specifications:
 - All 140 final states implemented
 - All state transitions verified
 - All delimiter types enforced